Maxusmusti/double-entendres/README.md

 # double-entendres
-Detecting double-entendres in natural language
+Detecting double-entendres in natural language using WordNet for enhanced feature embeddings with NNs

 Instructions:
- - `pip3 install -r requirements.txt`
+ - `pip install -r requirements.txt`
  - Open a python interpreter, run `import nltk` then `nltk.download()`
  - Download "wordnet", "stopwords", and "punkt" packages
  - Put sentences for detection in `sentences.txt`, seperated by newlines